Sunpill/Sunpill.github.io/index.md

     <li>
         (Feb 22, 2022) Participate in a new project supported by Korea Institute of Information Security & Cryptology.
         <br>
-        (Title: "A study on biometric information extraction threats and countermeasures in deep learning-based face recognition system")
+        (Title: "Research on Biometric Information Extraction Threats and Protection Methods in Deep Learning-based Face Recognition")
     </li>
     <li>
         (Dec 23, 2021) I will receive a scholarship of about $10000 from the Samil Foundation until February 2023.